Sunday 12 June 2016

 You’re a big damn rat.
 You’re good at climbing and swimming, and you’ve got a tail that’s as long as you are.
 You have a 5 in 6 Climb skill, can swim as fast as you can walk, and can use your tail as a whip.
 You have a nasty bite that does 1d6 damage on a successful Wrestle, and the target must Save vs Poison to avoid contracting any diseases or toxins currently afflicting you.

-You can squeeze through surprisingly small spaces (the width of a man’s head) with relative ease.
+You can squeeze through surprisingly small spaces (the width of a man’s head)

 You can’t see in the dark, but you can navigate darkness easily by sound and smell and whiskers.